-***This conference will take place in person.***
+***This conference will take place in person and online.***

 Based on the insights developed during this initiative, the NEA has prepared a report entitled Financing New Nuclear Power Plants: Minimising the Cost of Capital by Optimising Risk Management which combines new work on the relationship between optimal risk allocation and nuclear financing in low-carbon energy systems.
 Key insights from the report will be discussed during the conference.

 More information about the programme, speakers and practical details will be announced soon.